sderev/lmtoolbox/README.md

 GPT-3.5 is an excellent model for these tools, offering a cost-effective solution that consistently delivers appropriate responses.
 I take great care in crafting my prompts and the tools to generate the best results that cater to my own daily needs.

 I will continue refining them, if necessary, as time goes on.
-So stay tuned to this repo and consider giving it a star ⭐!
+So stay tuned to this repo and consider giving it a star! ⭐

-You'll also be able to update the LLM-Toolbox directly from the CLI 😊.

 ### Current Costs